salesforcecli/plugin-data/messages/importApi.md

 # dataPlanValidationErrorAction3

-You can get help with the import plan schema by running $ sfdx force:data:tree:import --confighelp
+You can get help with the import plan schema by running <%= config.bin %> data:import:tree --config-help
 %s

 # FlsError